transcodeninja/livepeer-exporter/README.md

 - `livepeer_orch_stake`: Stake provided by the orchestrator.
 - `livepeer_orch_reward_call_ratio`: Ratio of reward calls to total active rounds.
 - `livepeer_orch_total_reward`: Total reward of the orchestrator.

+### orch_rewards_exporter

+Fetches reward data for the Livepeer orchestrator from the `https://stronk.rocks/api/livepeer/getAllRewardEvents` endpoint and filters it based on the orchestrator ID.
+It exposes the following metrics:

+**GaugeVector metrics:**

+- `livepeer_orch_reward_amount`: The amount of rewards earned by each transaction.
+The `id` label is a unique identifier of the transaction in which the ticket was won.
+- `livepeer_orch_reward_transaction_hash`: The transaction hash for each rewarded transaction.
+The `id` label is a unique identifier of the transaction in which the ticket was won.
+- `livepeer_orch_reward_block_number`: The block number for each rewarded transaction.
+The `id` label is a unique identifier of the transaction in which the ticket was won.
+- `livepeer_orch_reward_block_time`: The block time for each rewarded transaction.
+The `id` label is a unique identifier of the transaction in which the ticket was won.

 ### orch_score_exporter